httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 * Clear up different responsibilities of server and upload resource.
 * Relax recommendations on client handling greater offsets.
 * Clarify client behavior for 413 responses.
+* Allow upload creation requests with no content regardless of the `min-append-size` limit.

 ## Since draft-ietf-httpbis-resumable-upload-10
 {:numbered="false"}